coen-hyde/Shanty-Mongo/README.markdown

 		protected function init()
 		{
-			// Do stuff on initialisting document
+			// Do stuff on initialising document
 		}
 	}